dineshkhade123/Devops-Tasks-For-Next--90days/Day3/README.md

-# y 3 Task: Basic Linux Commands with a Twist
+# Day 3 Task: Basic Linux Commands with a Twist

 Task: What are the Linux commands to